FASTECH logo

 • Methane (CH4)

-While H2ICE vehicles produce some emissions (notably trace amounts of nitrogen oxides, or NOx), they don’t release any of the above gasses.
-As a result, H2ICE technology is far cleaner.
+While H2ICE vehicles produce some emissions (notably trace amounts of nitrogen oxides, or NOx), they don’t release any of the above gases.
+Burned hydrogen mainly emits water vapor.
+As a result, H2ICEs are far cleaner.

-Hydrogen fuel has other environmental benefits, too.
-Because hydrogen can easily be produced domestically, switching to H2ICE means less reliance on the emissions-generating shipping of oil and gas.
+Hydrogen fuel has other benefits, too.
+Because it can be produced domestically, switching to H2ICE means less reliance on the heavy-emission process of oil and gas welling, refining, and shipping.

 2. Familiarity